 In order to manage your direct payments, you will need to open a separate bank account where the money will be paid in and you will also need to account for any expenditure paid for from the allocated budget.
 Alternatively, you can hire an accountant, who will do this work for you.
 Under this option you can also employ your personal assistant, including a relative, and the social worker would explain to you your responsibilities as an employer if you chose to do this.

 OPTION 2: DIRECTING AVAILABLE SUPPORT (OR INDIVIDUAL SERVICE FUND)

 If you chose option 2, it means that the budget allocated to you following the assessment will be managed on your behalf by an organisation you choose.
 You still maintain the choice and flexibility provided by Option 1, however, you won’t need to have a separate bank account or do accounts, as this will be done by the service you choose.
 They will pay for the services included in your care plan.
 Some organisations may charge you for managing your budget but they will need to agree this with you in advance.
 The only difference between option 1 and 2 is that under option 2 you won’t be able to employ a personal assistance – this can only be done under option 1.

 OPTION 3: SUPPORT ARRANGED BY THE NHS/ LOCAL AUTHORITY

-In practice this means the support will be arranged in the way it used to under the old system.
-However, in the new system you will still have a say about your needs and preferences.
-They will be taken in the account and included in your care plan.
-The support provided should be as flexible as possible ensuring that you maintain the choice and control of the services you receive.
+In practice this means the support will be arranged for you in the more traditional way.
+However, you have the right to have a say about your needs and preferences, and these should be taken into account and included in your care plan where possible.
+The support provided should be as flexible as possible ensuring that you maintain choice and control in the services you receive.

 OPTION 4: MIX & MATCH